stepquick/stepquick.github.io/content/blog/using-bootstrap-modals-with-netcore/index.md

     //redirect back to index after creation, otherwise show the onget page with failed validation messages public async PageResult OnPost() {
-        ...do code validation here
+        //do code validation here

-        ..return page from onGet if failed.
+        //return page from onGet if failed.
-        ...run loadCommonData to reload data
+        //run loadCommonData to reload data

-        ...redirect back to index
+        //redirect back to index
     }

     //return form partial wrapped by modal instead of full page.